YutaroNegi/async-chatbot-api/README.md

 - **Organizing Utility Functions** within the `utils` directory.
 - **Implementing Comprehensive Logging** within the authentication process for better monitoring and debugging.

-This setup serves as a foundation for developing additional chatbot functionalities such as sending, editing, and deleting messages.
+This setup serves as a foundation for developing additional chatbot functionalities such as sending, editing, and deleting messages, as well as integrating more advanced chatbot logic.

 ## 🚀 Technologies Used